mechboardsguides/mbuk-ferris-sweep-readme/readme.md

+Update Spring 2024- all mechboards ferris kits are now able to use standard Sweep firmware.
+If your sweep PCB has a QR code on it, you can disregard the below.

 The MBUK Ferris Sweep PCBs do not have a pinout that matches the standard sweep in QMK master.

 Additionally, the controller labelling on the PCB is confusing.